 - The Bus Came Back: Several times.
 Haley and the Comets enjoyed a resurgence in popularity in the UK in 1968, in the US in 1969 (where they received an 8 1/2 minute standing ovation after a concert at Madison Square Garden), and in 1974 "Rock Around the Clock," thanks to being used in American Graffiti and Happy Days, returned to the US and UK Top 40, 20 years after it was recorded.
 The last time he appeared on television, in November 1979, was for a command performance for Queen Elizabeth II, who reportedly considered Haley's appearance a highlight in a show that included luminaries such as Carol Channing and Yul Brynner and the cast of The King and I.

 - Cool Old Guy: Bill Haley was seen as this in the 1950s from those who thought 28-29 was old, and remained so when he actually did get "old" (though he was only 55 when he died).
 The surviving members of the 1950s Comets were treated as this when they reunited in the 1990s and continue to be seen as this in the 2010s.
 One of the original Comets, Dick Richards (a.k.a.
-Dick Boccelli), added to his "cool old guy" cachet by getting into acting in the 1970s and amassing a diverse set of credits that includes appearances in B-movie action films and TV shows like Kojak and Oz.
+Dick Boccelli), added to his "cool old guy" cachet by getting into acting in the 1970s and amassing a diverse set of credits that includes appearances in B-movie action films, the Steve Martin comedy My Blue Heaven, and TV shows like Kojak and Oz.

 - Cover Version: As was the case with most performers of the era (including Elvis), the group's repertoire included many cover versions, however they also recorded a huge amount of original material, with many original songs becoming chart hits.
 Originals like "Crazy Man Crazy" and "Skinny Minnie" would go on to be covered by many other groups as well.
 Although the song was actually written for them originally, "Rock Around the Clock" ended up being technically a cover due to another band having recorded it first.